CaptainKuro29/TECAA/projects/hugoGroupProject/lotusdocs/exampleSite/content/docs/deployment.md

 # Deploying a Hugo Website with Netlify

-This guide will help you deploy your Hugo website using Netlify, a platform for hosting static websites.
+This guide will help you deploy your Hugo website using Netlify.
+It is a platform for hosting static websites.

 ## Before You Start